 Signed by the Boston Braves prior to the 1951 season, Torre played that summer in the minors before spending the next two years in the military.
 He returned to baseball with the Atlanta Crackers of the Southern Association in 1954 and then hit .327 for the Toledo Mud Hens in 1955.

-Torre reached the majors with the Milwaukee Braves in 1956 and saw regular playing time at first base the following season after Joe Adcock broke his leg.
+Torre reached the majors with the Milwaukee Braves in 1956 and saw regular playing time at first base the following season, 1957, after Joe Adcock broke his leg.
 On September 2nd of that year, his team scored 23 runs in a game against the Chicago Cubs, and he scored six times, tying a record.
-In that fall's World Series, Adcock was back saw the majority of playing time at first, but Torre hit two homers in ten at-bats.
+In that fall's World Series, Adcock was back and saw the majority of playing time at first, but Torre hit two homers in ten at-bats.

 In 1958, Torre hit .309, and the Braves again went to the World Series.
 He again appeared in more games at first base than Adcock during the regular season, and the two of them alternated at first in the Series.
-In 1959, his average fell to .228 with one home run, but he still was the starting first baseman and clean-up hitter in the second game of the two-game playoff which the Braves lost to the Los Angeles Dodgers, when Adcock was available and coming off a great season.
+In 1959, his average fell to .228 with one home run, but he still was the starting first baseman and clean-up hitter in the second game of the three-game playoff which the Braves lost to the Los Angeles Dodgers, when Adcock was available and coming off a great season.
 In fact Bill James cites manager Fred Haney's insistence on playing Torre that season, in spite of all the evidence that he was not a productive player, as a key piece of evidence in naming the Braves' 1959 season as the worst-ever performance by a Major League manager (The Bill James Guide to Baseball Managers, pp. 202-204).
-Frank was still a member of the Braves when his brother came up with the club in 1960, but Frank struggled at the plate and was sent to the minor league Louisville Colonels.
+Frank was still a member of the Braves when his brother came up with the club in 1960, but he struggled at the plate and was sent to the minor league Louisville Colonels.

 Following his baseball days, Torre became an executive with the Rawlings Sporting Goods Company.
 He received a heart transplant in the fall of 1996, at the same time as his brother was managing the New York Yankees to a World Series win over the Atlanta Braves.